 Research in progress:

-- Jarden, A., Chin, T., & Jarden, R. Assessing wellbeing in school communities.
+- Jarden, A., Chin, T., & Jarden, R. (submitted).
+Book chapter: Assessing wellbeing in school communities.

-- Jarden, R., Sandham, M., Siegert, R., & Koziol-McLain, J. Systematic review and quality appraisal of workers' wellbeing measures.
+- Jarden, R., Sandham, M., Siegert, R., & Koziol-McLain, J. (in progress).
+Research: Systematic review and quality appraisal of workers' wellbeing measures.

 - Jarden, R., Jarden, A., Weiland, T., Taylor, G., & Gerdtz, M. (Rosemary Bryant Foundation grant; 2019-2021; wrapping up).
 Grant: Nurse wellbeing, work wellbeing and mental health.